khlkarim/Socker/README.md

 [*] Generalise beyond HTTP
 - Stats (Packets recieved and lost)
 [*] Make the endpoint hold more info (like the type/protocol)
+- Make three functions that realize the services and then run each one on a thread